signalwerk/simpluino/readme.txt

 – Minimal Arduino-Clone-Board with 16 MHz Crystal and Reset-Switch – Mounting holes (bit small but still there)
 – Smal dimension (63.8mm x 21.6mm)
-– 6 Pin for FTDI-Connector (no Power-Jumpers)
-– Two layers PCB
+– 6 Pin for FTDI-Connector (no Power-Jumpers, no auto-reset) – Two layers PCB
 – Silkscreen on the front and back